Aitbytes/Securite-Cloud-Projet-Long/content/docs/Practical_application.md

 The roles granted to both the service account and the teammates are :

+-   **Compute.admin**

+-   **Container.admin**

+-   **Storage.admin**

+-   **Run.admin**

+-   **Run.invoker**

--   **Cloud Run Admin**
+-   **Compute.instanceAdmin**

--   **Cloud Run Invoker**
+-   **Artifactregistry.reader**

--   **Compute Admin**
+-   **iam.serviceAccountUser**

--   **Kubernetes Engine Admin**
+-   **logging.viewer**

--   **Storage Admin.**
+-   **monitoring.viewer**

+## Explanation of the authorisations
-1\. \*\*roles/compute.admin\*\*: This role grants full control over Compute Engine resources, allowing users to create, modify, and delete virtual machines, networks, and other related resources.

-2\. \*\*roles/container.admin\*\*: This role provides administrative
-access to Google Kubernetes Engine (GKE) resources, enabling users to manage clusters, nodes, and workloads within the container environment.

-3\. \*\*roles/storage.admin\*\*: This role allows users to manage Cloud Storage resources, including creating and deleting buckets, uploading and downloading objects, and setting access controls.

-4\. \*\*roles/run.admin\*\*: This role grants full access to Cloud Run services, allowing users to deploy, update, and delete serverless applications.

-5\. \*\*roles/run.invoker\*\*: This role permits users to invoke Cloud Run services, enabling them to trigger serverless applications without having administrative access.
+The **compute.admin** role grants full control over Compute Engine resources, allowing users to create, modify, and delete virtual machines, networks, and other related resources.
+Complementing this, the **container.admin** role provides administrative access to Google Kubernetes Engine (GKE) resources, enabling users to manage clusters, nodes, and workloads within the container environment.
+Meanwhile, the **storage.admin** role allows users to administer Cloud Storage resources by creating and deleting buckets, uploading and downloading objects, and setting access controls.
+For serverless applications, the **run.admin** role grants comprehensive access to Cloud Run services, permitting users to deploy, update, and delete applications.
+On the other hand, the **run.invoker** role enables users to invoke Cloud Run services, allowing the triggering of serverless applications without administrative privileges.

-6\. \*\*roles/compute.instanceAdmin.v1\*\*: This role provides
-permissions to manage Compute Engine instances, including starting, stopping, and modifying virtual machines.

-7\. \*\*roles/artifactregistry.reader\*\*: This role allows users to view and list container images stored in Artifact Registry, facilitating access to containerized applications.

-8\. \*\*roles/iam.serviceAccountUser\*\*: This role enables users to act as a service account, allowing them to execute operations on behalf of the service account.

-9\. \*\*roles/logging.viewer\*\*: This role grants read-only access to view logs in Cloud Logging, enabling users to monitor and analyze application and system logs.

-10\. \*\*roles/monitoring.viewer\*\*: This role provides read-only
-access to Cloud Monitoring data, allowing users to view metrics, dashboards, and alerts to monitor system performance and health.
+Furthermore, the **compute.instanceAdmin.v1** role provides permissions to manage Compute Engine instances, including operations like starting, stopping, and modifying virtual machines.
+To facilitate access to containerized applications, the **artifactregistry.reader** role allows users to view and list container images stored in Artifact Registry.
+The **iam.serviceAccountUser** role empowers users to act as a service account, permitting them to execute operations on behalf of the service account.
+In terms of observability, the **logging.viewer** role grants read-only access to view logs in Cloud Logging, while the **monitoring.viewer** role provides read-only access to Cloud Monitoring data, enabling users to monitor system performance and health by viewing metrics, dashboards, and alerts.

+## Running a k3s